-It is just that simple and that hard.
 We live in a world of sin and it continuously bombards us to reject God's word.
 Knowing the peace that comes only from Him is just a matter of full surrender.
 We can try...to find it on our own.
 We can buy things.
-We can go places.
+We can travel all over the world.
 We can choose to follow our fleshly desires.
 But I want you to LISTEN CAREFULLY!
 I know that you know the difference between the deeds of the flesh and the fruits of the spirit.

 We are to walk by the Spirit.
 That means that we are to take up our cross by dying to our old worldly ways and to live according to God's word.
 Listen to what Galatians tells us if we continue to walk by the deeds of the flesh seeking our own personal pleasures.